 Like I said earlier, I’m being pretty nit-picky here.
 Overall, the NordPass password manager app functions well.

-But what does NordPass offer that is unique to their service?
+But what do they offer that is unique to their service?

 Unique Features that NordPass Offers